-In cases where the departmental recommendation for promotion is negative, the file should be reviewed for the possibility of a merit instead and a departmental recommendation should be made.
+In cases where the departmental recommendation for promotion is negative, the file should be reviewed for the possibility of a merit (provided the candidate is not at a barrier step) instead and a departmental recommendation should be made.
 All subsequent reviewing bodies must address the merit as well as the promotion.